minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 The following diagram depicts a high level architecture of our interaction with the Federation Gateway.
 Here we can see the relationship between the *origin* of the key and the *regions of interest* of the keys, and where keys come from and how they are published.

-We publish the foreign keysets on the CDN in a separate folder so that these files can be selectively downloaded by only those residents that have traveled *to* a particular country.
-Residents that do not travel only need the NL keysets, which include all keys that have ‘region of interest’ NL (whether they originated from NL or from other countries).
+We publish the foreign keysets on the CDN in a separate folder so that these files can be selectively downloaded by only those residents who have traveled *to* a particular country.
+Residents who do not travel only need the NL keysets, which include all keys that have ‘region of interest’ NL (whether they originated from NL or from other countries).

 The blue parts are new compared to the existing setup.
 The yellow parts are external.